 Use a 1 to 2-inch protective layer of mulch on the soil surface above the root area.
 Cultivating and mulching reduce evaporation and soil erosion.

 Taking these steps can help you retain your soil and increase its water storage – something your soil will appreciate!

 Like fertilizer or lawn treatments, it can be hard to know exactly how much mulch to use on your lawn.
 Did you know that depending on the type of soil, where you place the mulch (either below or above the surface) can make a huge difference?
 For example, high-carbon materials can be damaging if they are incorporated into soil, since they can block soil from getting the nitrogen it needs.
 However, if placed atop the soil, mulch can, with the help of critters like earthworms and other beneficial insects, work its way more naturally into the soil.

 Use natural products for better soil health.

-With a natural treatment like our own Rachio Thrive, your soil gets the right amount of all-natural nutrients for your lawn’s specific needs, so there’s no waste and no pollution.
+With natural treatments your soil gets the right amount of all-natural nutrients for your lawn’s specific needs, so there’s no waste and no pollution.
 This ultimately provides a better environment for roots and plants to grow naturally, and helps activate and feed healthy microbes in your lawn to create living soil plants love, leading to richer soil, stronger roots, and a better yard.
 Plus, many traditional fertilizers actually over-saturate your lawn with nutrients.
 Microalgae uses the nitrogen that’s already there and helps absorb the excess nitrogen from previous applications.
-You can learn more about the science of natural lawn treatments here.

 The best thing to remember in all of this is that soil is a living organism, so it should be treated and cared for just like anything else in our yard.
 Without healthy soil, a healthy yard can be quite unattainable, so make sure that you’re starting from the roots and caring for your soil as much as you care about the look of your lawn.